 To empower collaborative and innovative leadership and research to address evolving policy challenges.

-Executive MPP Learning Outcomes
+Executive MPP Mission and Learning

 Through participation in and successful completion of the EMPP program, students will graduate with:

 The ability to conduct original policy research that extends the knowledge of both policy and other social science disciplines.
 This will be demonstrated through mastery and application of critical thinking, and application of standard and innovative policy theory and methods in both coursework and a Public Policy Capstone Project.

 Substantive knowledge in an area of concentration that allows for immediate immersion in a relevant policy arena.
 This will be accomplished through coursework and a Public Policy Capstone Project.

 A commitment to both domestic and international diversity, which will allow our students to navigate an increasingly interconnected world, and to work with stakeholders from various backgrounds, and address policy fields that are relevant to a variety of different populations.
 In this, we also follow OSU’s Mission statement, which supports an education in diversity “because it enhances our education and provides tools to be culturally respectful, professionally competent, and civically responsible.”
 We will facilitate a focus on diversity through student and faculty recruitment, as well as participation and training in coursework.